PDB65/threat-hunting/README.md

 - The device was isolated.
 - The software was blocked by EDR policy.
 - Notified the user's manager
-- Determine if Security Team requires credentials to be blocked pending further investigations.
+- Determine if the Security Team requires the credentials to be blocked pending further investigations.

 ---
 ## Preventive & Detective Controls: